 Photo: Members of the Commission on Community Service, along with OCS staff and Lieutenant Governor Juras, October 2021 Photo Credit: Alyssa Mathieu The Montana Commission on Community Service was created by the 1993 Legislature at the Request of the Governor, MCA 90-14-101ff.
 The Commission is a fifteen-member, governor-appointed, diverse, non-partisan body representing a broad cross-section of service interests and statewide leadership in Montana.
 The Commission's vision for Montana is healthy, vibrant communities where individuals are empowered to meet needs while learning and growing through National Service and community volunteerism.
-For a current list of Commissioners visit serve.mt.gov/who-we-are/Commission Governor's Office of Community Service Staff The Governor's Office of Community Service (OCS) is staffed by nonpartisan public servants committed to national service and community volunteerism.
-The director is the only Governor-appointed staff member.
+For a current list of Commissioners visit serve.mt.gov/Commission/commissioners Governor's Office of Community Service Staff The Governor's Office of Community Service (OCS) is staffed by nonpartisan public servants committed to national service and community volunteerism.
 Prior to Sarah R. Sadowski's appointment by Governor Gianforte in Feb 2021 to serve as Director, Sarah served as OCS's Grants Manager for six years.
 A two term AmeriCorps VISTA alumna, she served one year in Fairbanks, AK and another in Helena as an AmeriCorps Leader with Montana Legal Services Association.
 Sarah is a University of Montana graduate and a Leadership Montana Alumna.